Stansport Star-Lite 2

 I was also attracted to the Starlite II because it is over $100 dollars cheaper.
 Yes, that is over $100 dollars cheaper!
 While it weighs just over one pound more than the Kelty Salida II, the reason for the extra weight is from two obvious reasons:

 - The Starlite II uses 13 inch fiberglass poles with ferrules while the Salida uses DAC press fit aluminum poles.
-(The Starlite II shorter pole sections make the poles more rigid, and thus stronger.)
+(Read on about Stansport aluminum replacement poles for $50 dollars that save 18 ounces.)

 - The Starlite is MUCH bigger — it is actually 90 inches in length.
 That is 2 inches longer than the Salida II is rated at, but all reviews state that the Salida II is much smaller than the 88 inches it is advertised at.
 The Starlite II is also 11 inches wider.
 Yes, I said "11" inches wider.
 The Starlite is actually large enough to be a two-man tent as advertised.
-The Salida II is really only a one-man tent.
+The Salida II is really only a one and a half man tent at best.

 Update and review: